How to Support Emotional Regulation in Older Children

 Fast-forward a few years and the scene will be entirely different.
 If a 10-year-old explodes in frustration after missing a goal at a soccer game and doesn’t manage to calm down quickly, parents are much less likely to laugh it off.

-“Parents tend to be more embarrassed when older children aren't able to contain their emotions because they think it isn’t age-appropriate,” says Educational and Developmental Psychologist Dr Kimberley O’Brien.
+“Parents tend to be more embarrassed when older children aren't able to contain their emotions because they think it isn’t age-appropriate,” says Child Psychologist Dr Kimberley O’Brien.
 “They think, ‘She should know this by now’ or ‘I’ve mollycoddled him too much and that’s why he’s so emotional’.
 They blame themselves or question their parenting styles, but parents have to work in baby steps towards emotional regulation just like they would letting their child ride their bike to the shops on their own.”

 Watch our short video in which child psychologist Amber Burden-Hill explains why emotional regulation is an ongoing process throughout childhood and gives her top tips.